Professor Jessie Kennedy is Emeritus Professor in Computing.

 Appointed in January 2015, Jessie's first degree was in Biology, followed by an MPhil in Computing, which led to a research assistant post in medical computing at the University of Edinburgh in 1983.

 She joined Edinburgh Napier University in 1986 as a lecturer, was promoted to Senior Lecturer in 1992, Reader in 1995, and Professor in 2000.
-Thereafter she held the post of Director of the Institute for Informatics and Digital Innovation from 2010-14.
+Thereafter she held the post of Director of the Institute for Informatics and Digital Innovation from 2010-14 and was Dean of Research & Innovation from 2015 - 2019.
+She was awarded Emeritus Professor in October 2019.

 She has been programme chair, programme committee member and organiser of many international conferences, a reviewer and panel member for many national and international computer science funding bodies, and became a Member of EPSRC Peer Review College in 1996 and a Fellow of the British Computer Society.